VEHICLE BUYER'S GUIDE

 What are the most common Escape problems?+

-The most frequently reported Ford Escape issues involve: ENGINE, POWER TRAIN, ENGINE AND ENGINE COOLING, UNKNOWN OR OTHER.
+The most frequently reported Ford Escape issues involve: ENGINE, POWER TRAIN, STEERING, ELECTRICAL SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research